-Richard W. Martin, Ph.D., is a registered patent attorney focusing on prosecution, counseling, and litigation in the life sciences sector.
-Rich represents universities, emerging biotechnology companies, and large pharmaceutical clients before the US Patent and Trademark Office (USPTO) and US District Courts.
+Richard W. Martin, Ph.D., is a registered patent attorney focusing on litigation, counseling, and prosecution in the life sciences sector.
+Rich represents universities, emerging biotechnology companies, and large pharmaceutical clients before US District Courts and the US Patent and Trademark Office.
 His practice encompasses diverse technical subject matter, including biologic and small molecule pharmaceuticals, stem cells, transgenic animal and plant technology, genomics, metabolomics, microbiomics, and diagnostic methods.

 Rich received his Ph.D. from the University of Chicago in the department of molecular genetics and cell biology.
 His doctoral work focused on the role of the breast cancer susceptibility gene BRCA1 in maintaining genome integrity, particularly its involvement in DNA signaling and repair pathways.